yanming-s/DiGress/README.md

 ### Generation on QM9 Dataset

+#### Generation with Small Training Set

-Generation results with the DiGress model on a subset of the QM9 dataset (2000 training samples, 200 testing samples) with batch size 512.
-Models are trained for 500 epochs, generating 1000 samples to evaluate validity, uniqueness, and novelty.
+Generation results with the DiGress model on a subset of the QM9 dataset ($2,000$ training samples, $200$ testing samples) with batch size $512$.
+Models are trained for $500$ epochs, generating $1,000$ samples to evaluate validity, uniqueness, and novelty.
 The GTv2-Weighted model uses hyperparameter $\alpha = 0.5$.

 |     Network      | Test Loss | Valid | Unique | Novelty |
 | :--------------: | :---------------: | :--------: | :--------------: | :--------------: |